coldbox-modules/LaunchDarklySDK/README.md

 install launchdarklysdk
 ```

-If your allergic to CLI's, you can snag the code from Github or Forgebox, but it will be up to you to acquire the jar file referenced in the `box.json`.
+If you're allergic to CLI's, you can snag the code from Github or Forgebox, but it will be up to you to acquire the jar file referenced in the `box.json`.

 Since I hate using javaloader in The Year of Our Lord 2021, you must manually add the jars to your `Application.cfc`'s `this.javaSettings`.
-This can be done pretty quickly with a little snippet like so (adjust the paths as neccessary):
+This can be done pretty quickly with a little snippet like so (adjust the paths as necessary):
 ```js
 this.javaSettings = {
 	loadPaths = directorylist( expandPath( '/modules/LaunchDarklySDK/lib' ), true, 'array', '*jar' ),